-In this annual report, references to "US\$" or "U.S. dollars" are to United States Dollars and references to "\$", "Ps\$", "Peso" or "Pesos" are to Colombian Pesos, the functional currency under which we prepare our financial statements.
-Certain figures shown in this annual report have been subject to rounding adjustments and, accordingly, certain totals or tables may not be an exact calculation of the preceding figures.
-In this annual report a billion is equal to one with nine zeros
+In this prospectus, references to "US\$" or "U.S. dollars" are to United States Dollars and references to "\$", "Ps\$", "Peso" or "Pesos" are to Colombian Pesos, the functional currency under which we prepare our financial statements.
+Certain figures shown in this prospectus have been subject to rounding adjustments and, accordingly, certain totals or tables may not be an exact calculation of the preceding figures.
+In this prospectus, a billion is equal to one with nine zeros.

-The accompanying audited consolidated financial statements of Ecopetrol and our consolidated subsidiaries for the years ended December 31, 2008, 2007 and 2006 have been prepared from accounting records, which are maintained under the historical cost convention as modified in 1992, to comply with the legal provisions of the Colombian Contaduría General de la Nación or National Accounting Office or CGN, to recognize the effect of inflation on non-monetary balance sheet accounts until December 31, 2001, including shareholders' equity.
+The audited consolidated financial statements of Ecopetrol and our consolidated subsidiaries at and for the years ended December 31, 2008, 2007 and 2006 are included in this prospectus.
+The unaudited unconsolidated financial statements at March 31, 2009 and December 31, 2008 and for the three-month periods ended March 31, 2009 and 2008 and the unaudited unconsolidated financial statements at June 30, 2008 and December 31, 2008 and for the six-month periods ended June 30, 2009 and 2008 are included in this prospectus.
+This financial information has been derived from accounting records, which are maintained under the historical cost convention as modified in 1992, to comply with the legal provisions of the Colombian Contaduría General de la Nación or National Accounting Office or CGN, to recognize the effect of inflation on non-monetary balance sheet accounts until December 31, 2001, including shareholders' equity.
 The CGN authorized us to discontinue adjusting for inflation starting on January 1, 2002.

-Our consolidated financial statements are prepared in accordance with accounting principles for Colombian state-owned entities issued by the CGN and other applicable legal provisions.
+Our consolidated and unconsolidated financial statements are prepared in accordance with accounting principles for Colombian state-owned entities issued by the CGN and other applicable legal provisions.
 The CGN adopted new accounting principles for Colombian state-owned entities in September 2007.
 These accounting principles are known as the Régimen de Contabilidad Pública (Regime of Public Accounting or RCP).
 Pursuant to CGN Communication No. 0079-101345 of September 28, 2007, RCP became effective for Ecopetrol beginning with fiscal year ended December 31, 2008.
-Our consolidated financial statements at and for the year ended December 31, 2008 have been prepared under RCP.
-Our consolidated financial statements for all prior years were prepared under the Plan General de Contabilidad Pública (General Governmental Accounting Plan or PGCP), the former accounting principles issued by the CGN for Colombian state-owned entities.
+Our consolidated financial statements at and for the year ended December 31, 2008, the unaudited unconsolidated financial statements at and for the threemonth periods ended March 31, 2009 and 2008 and the unaudited unconsolidated financial statements at and for the six-month periods ended June 30, 2009 and 2008 have been prepared under RCP.
+Our consolidated financial statements for all prior years were prepared under the Plan General de Contabilidad Pública (General Governmental Accounting Plan or PGCP), the former accounting principles issued by the CGN for Colombian state-owned entities which differ in certain respects from RCP.
 We refer to both RCP and PGCP as Colombian Government Entity GAAP.
 Colombian Government Entity GAAP differs in certain significant respects from generally accepted accounting principles in the United States or U.S. GAAP.
-Note 33 to our audited consolidated financial statements included in this annual report provides a description of the principal differences between Colombian Government Entity GAAP and U.S. GAAP as they relate to our audited consolidated financial statements and provides a reconciliation of net income and shareholders' equity for the years and dates indicated therein.
-As a state-owned company, our consolidated financial statements are periodically reviewed by the CGN.
+Note 33 to our audited consolidated financial statements included in this prospectus provides a description of the principal differences between Colombian Government Entity GAAP and U.S. GAAP as they relate to our audited consolidated financial statements and provides a reconciliation of net income and shareholders' equity for the years and dates indicated therein.
+As a state owned company, our consolidated financial statements are periodically reviewed by the CGN.
 However, the review of our accounts by the CGN does not constitute an audit.